 By default, it will use Miniconda-based, Python 3.9 installation configured for the defaults channel.
 You can customize this with two environment variables:

-- CONDA_DOCKER_PYTHON: major.minor value; e.g. 3.11. - CONDA_DOCKER_DEFAULT_CHANNEL: either defaults or conda-forge
+- CONDA_DOCKER_PYTHON: major.minor value; e.g. 3.11. - CONDA_DOCKER_DEFAULT_CHANNEL: either defaults or conda-forge build --no-cache

 For example, if you need a conda-forge based 3.11 image: